 In 1972, Cate’s Alumni Leadership Council honored its first Distinguished Alumnus/a.
 Incidentally, he happened to be Cate’s very first graduate, Dohrmann K. Pischel Class of 1914.
 Since then, the Alumni Leadership Council has honored 37 alumni for distinguished service to the School, a distinguished career in business, or exemplary public service.
 Recipients of the award include a senator, a noted scientist, several long-time trustees, entrepreneurs, a computer scientist, artists, a national media correspondent, and philanthropists.

 Though the award has not been given every year, the Alumni Leadership Council recently voted to make it an annual award.
 The first few awards were displayed in the McBean Library, but soon they became too numerous to fit into one location.
 The two most recent recipients are now displayed at the entrance to the Johnson Library, with the previous citations contained in a leather-bound book found inside the Johnson Library.
 In these more prominent locations, it is hoped that current Cate students will develop a better appreciation of the School’s past and, more importantly, an appreciation of how a Cate education can be put to good use.

-Nominations for the 2023 Distinguished Alumni Award can be submitted until December 31, 2022.
-Please email all nominations to Alumni Manager, Emily Sosrodjojo ’13.
+Nominations for the 2024 Distinguished Alumni Award can be submitted until December 31, 2023.
+Please email all nominations to Alumni Director, Emily Sosrodjojo ’13.

 Below is a list of the Distinguished Alumni recipients.